 Since I was still pumping and the majority of Peanut’s nourishment was coming from my milk, I just needed something to supplement with.
 I gave Peanut goat’s milk and waited.
 He seemed fine and his appetite was finally appeased.
 Then my mom helped us mix up a batch of goat’s milk that was fortified with some additional nutrients.

-Towards the end of Week 4, my husband also found Earth Mama Angel Baby Milkmaid Tea at our local Target.
+Towards the end of Week 4, my husband also found Milkmaid Tea by Earth Mama Organics.
 I began drinking it twice a day, and my milk production increased significantly.
 Soon, we no longer needed to supplement with goat’s milk.
 A little while after that, I was expressing enough extra milk to start filling up the freezer to use later when I returned to work.

 Throughout the first month while all of these things were happening, I was still trying to nurse Peanut.
 Every other day, I would try to nurse him, but even after the tongue-tie was fixed, he just could not latch.
 I watched videos and read how to articles.
 I did everything I could, but Peanut could not latch.

 I was an emotional wreck.
 I was severely sleep deprived.
 He needed to eat every two hours and it took an hour just to warm the bottle, feed the baby, and pump.
 Then I would sleep for an hour and have to do it all over again.
 My amazing husband did so much to help: he would often feed the baby and clean the bottles to give me even just ten or twenty minutes more sleep.
 He also calmly put up with my emotional outbursts: frustration, fear, self-loathing, fits of crying.

 Every time an attempt to nurse failed, every time someone casually said some variation of “Oh, so you’re not breastfeeding?” or “Don’t you know breast is better than formula?” when they saw the bottle of my milk, it was like another nail being hammered into my heart and ego.